sourcegraph/src-expose-demo/README.md

 Approximately one minute but this can vary.
 To force Sourcegraph to pull the latest changes, navigate to any repository, go to to **Settings > Mirroring**, then click on **Refresh now**.
 You can also increase the speed at which Sourcegraph indexes code changes by going to **Site admin > Configuration**, then setting `search.index.enabled` to `false`, but note this is only something you would want to do for demo purposes.

+### How can I get `src-expose` to serve code from my organization?

+Simply replace the directories inside `projects` with checked out code from your own code host.
+Then stop and restart the `src-expose` container.

+> Note Running the `make src-expose` command supplies the list directories inside `projects` so changes to the Makefile are required.

 ## Implementation notes